kadattack/ChatApp.NET/README.md

 # ChatApp.NET
 This is a web chat application created in .NET Framework 6 with Angular and PostgreSQL.
-The app is based on a Django tutorial StudyBud: https://www.youtube.com/watch?v=PtQiiknWUcI, where I took the HTML/CSS from the Django tutorial and rebuild it from scratch with the .NET Framework.
+The app is based on a Django tutorial StudyBud: https://www.youtube.com/watch?v=PtQiiknWUcI, where I took the HTML/CSS from the Django tutorial and rebuild it from scratch with the Angular and .NET Framework.

-The app includes live chat implemented with SignalR.
+The .NET chat app includes live chat implemented with SignalR.
 Account management is implemented with IdentityUser and roles are implemented with IndentityRole.

 ## TODO